Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Conversion potential:  Unknown
 61. Beyonder Retreats
 	1. Authorial protest:  I have been suffering PSYCHOSIS, and my psychotic presences are even more obsessed with this game than I am.
 The most persistent of the presences identifies as the foremost Beyonder for the Commonwealth Unifiers.
 The most beautiful of the presences identifies as the foremost Beyonder for the Panarchic Ritualists.
 The "Beyonder" presences, and a few of the others as well, are *delusional would-be gods*!
 Yet I interpret Beyonders in a waaaay more basic fashion, and I will be talking about MY interpretation, not the psychotic one.
+		1.   --> That said, I want to note somewhere that they're convinced that "Beyonder Retreats" encourage the "Beyonders" (the gods) to visit a planet and start spontaneously combusting and/or mind controlling people.
+The spontaneous combustions are hatred; the mind controls are *kind of* hatred, *kind of* redemptive.
+I don't really get it.
+I don't know why part of me would've come up with such a story, but even though I won't write it into the book, it's weird+interesting enough to add to my notes.
 	2. Mechanism proposal:  Beyonder Retreats try to recruit advanced talent from the galaxy.
 They're investments in how to try to appeal to 'timeless' minds, which is a category that the Old Empire believes in very strongly.
 They want mathematicians and extremely abstract thinkers.
 These people want recreation just like other people do, but the Old Empire is pursuing a kind of edge-case elitism that targets academic social status rather than conventional social status.
 They want what the game calls 'eternal philosophers'.
 	3. Mechanism proposal:  This exists strongly on the axis of trust.
 The Old Empire is inclusive and they believe that they can form bonds with people who are more capable than they are.
 They believe that loyalty will find a way to bind people together into beautiful and productive social systems.
 	4. Downside analysis:  The Old Empire is trying to recruit people *smarter than they are*.
 They are sometimes recruiting deeply manipulative people who will abuse the trust that they extend.